non-sono-bello-ma-patcho/SET_LAB/README.md

 # Another crappy repository!
-This repository contains all my project for the *Trasmission and Processing System* class I'm currently following!
+This repository contains all my project for the *Trasmission and Processing System* class I'm currently attending!

 ## Project's list:
 1. fork and exec: